ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 No individual analysis will be treated as sufficient evidence for a specific genetic-architecture model.

-Interpretation will be based on the joint direction, magnitude, robustness, and consistency of results across connectivity, community-specific connectivity, community enrichment, and rare-seed proximity analyses.
-And directionally consistent results across STRING and BioGRID sensitivity analyses.
+Interpretation will be based on the joint direction, magnitude, robustness, and consistency of results across connectivity, community-specific connectivity, community enrichment, and rare-seed proximity analyses, including the directional consistency of results across STRING and BioGRID sensitivity analyses.

 The final conclusions will use language such as more consistent with, less consistent with, or shows network signatures predicted by a proposed architecture.
 The analyses will not claim to prove that a trait follows a specific architecture.